xyproto/cxx/README.md

 On FreeBSD, use `gmake` instead of `make`.

-If possible, install *SakeMake* with the package manager that comes with your OS/distro.
+If possible, install *CXX* with the package manager that comes with your OS/distro.

 ## Uninstallation